United-Codes/cloudofficeprint-java/README.md

 # Installation
 ## .jar
 To install the Cloud Office Print Java package you can download the .jar file of the project and add it to the build path of your project.
-TODO: reference to .jar repository
+The .jar file can be found on the [Maven Central Repository](https://search.maven.org/artifact/com.cloudofficeprint/cloudofficeprint).
+Select the latest version of Cloud Office Print, select `Downloads` in the top right corner and choose `jar` to download our .jar file.
 ### Eclipse
 In [Eclipse](https://www.eclipse.org/) create a new Java project or use an existing one.
 After downloading our .jar file, you can add it to the project by creating a 'lib'-folder on the same level as the 'src'-folder and putting the .jar file inside the 'lib'-folder.